 5 Conventions

-This Recommendation uses the terms “Grouping”, “Aggregation” and “Multiplexing”.
+This Recommendation uses the terms “Grouping”, “Aggregation”, “De-aggregation” and “Multiplexing”.
 As per the definitions:

 Grouping describes the process using H.248 to group streams together that share a common stream semantic.

 Aggregation describes the process of using H.248 to indicate that the media of several streams is aggregated in a single stream.

+De-aggregation describes the process of using H.248 to indicate that the media of a single stream is deaggregated in multiple streams.

-Multiplexing is the process used to carry multiple streams over the same transport..
+Multiplexing is the process used to carry multiple streams over the same transport.

 6 H.248.1 defined stream grouping, aggregation and multiplexing